rtasalem/hapi-pg-docker/README.md

 - [Configuring a Dockerfile](https://www.docker.com/blog/getting-started-with-docker-using-node-jspart-i/) for a Node.js environment.
 - Defining a Hapi.js server & PostgreSQL database using Docker Compose.
 - Establishing a connection to a PostgreSQL database using the [node-postgres NPM package](https://www.npmjs.com/package/pg).
+- Saving messages sent through a node application to a Service Bus queue and topic.
+- Saving messages sent via Service Bus queue to a postgres database.
 ## Getting Started
 - Run `docker compose up --build`.
 - Confirm the server is running on `localhost:3001` and the message `Hello World!` is visible.
 Alternatively check Docker Desktop to ensure the container is running.